 The rest of the paper is organized as follows: Section 2 discusses recent changes in environment surrounding the quality adjustment in service prices.
 Sections 3 and 4 summarize various quality adjustment methods and usage in practice, and evaluate the effects of quality adjustment in the CSPI conducted in 2000.
 Section 5 discusses the difficulties in measuring service prices and the quality adjustments from the theoretical issues to the actual technical issues from the viewpoint of statistics compilation.
 Section 6 suggests concrete directions for further research that should, I hope, encourage active discussions about quality adjustment of service prices.
-I conclude with Section 7, and add some reservations, mostly from the viewpoint of central banks to maintain price stability.
+I conclude with Section 7, and add some issues of the next revision plan of the CSPI from 1995 base to 2000.